Adnnann/e-learning-website/README.md

 Students can also Enroll in courses.
 All courses in which the student is enrolled have a checkbox completed.
 In case if student marks the course as the finished course will be removed from the student dashboard.

+## Seed

+Running command node seed on the server will add eight users and 101 courses in database for testing purposes.
+Only the admin can access his account after seeding the db, and after the admin logs in, he must approve access to the app for mentors and users.